kwabenasapong/openpldoc/manual/source/bibles.rst

 Bibles
 ======

-Managing your songs in OpenLP is easily accomplished using the converters provided to get data from other formats into OpenLP.
+Managing your Bibles in OpenLP is easily accomplished using the converters provided to get data from other formats into OpenLP.

 .. _import_bibles: